opentable/puppet-homes/README.markdown

 * [`homes::ssh::private`](#defined-sshprivate): Management of a users private ssh key.

 ####Private Types
-* [`homes::homes`]: Create the user and manage the home directory.
+* [`homes::home`](#defined-home): Create the user and manage the home directory.
 * [`homes::ssh::public`](#defined-sshpublic): Management of a users public ssh key.

 ##Limitations

-This module is CI tested on Centos 5 & 6, Ubuntu 12.04 with OSS version Puppet only.
+This module is CI tested on Centos 6, Ubuntu 12.04 with OSS version Puppet only.

 ##Development